top of page

 4. Brick Cladding

 Brick remains a staple in construction and facade design due to its classic look and robust performance.
-As an exterior cladding material, bricks provide a sense of permanence and depth.
+As an exterior cladding materials choice, bricks provide a sense of permanence and depth.

-Bricks also offer a sustainable solution as many are made from natural clay and are recyclable.
+Bricks also offer a sustainable cladding materials solution as many are made from natural clay and are recyclable.
 A brick wall cladding material also works beautifully with both industrial and heritage-inspired architecture.

 5. High-Pressure Laminates (HPL)